 These calendars are an outline of the training clinics and key regattas for the youth classes for the upcoming season.

 Youth classes are those classes that are sailed at the Youth Sailing World Championships (29er, Int 420, RS:X 8.5, Nacra 15 and Laser Radial).

-If you have any further questions after reading the calendars and youth development page, please email them to Stuart Thomas.
+If you have any further questions after reading the calendars and youth development page, please email them to the youth coordinator.

 The Yachting New Zealand selection regulations for the NZL Sailing Foundation Youth Team to attend the Youth Sailing World Championships is reviewed annually.